Home > All Recipes > Cookies > Gluten Free Small Batch Sugar Cookies

 Gluten Free Cut Out Sugar Cookies

 The gluten free sugar cookies are new to hit the blog and just in time for Christmas!
 These little gems join a popular group of sugar cookies – the marshmallow sugar cookies and the pumpkin spice sugar cookies.
-And just like those recipes, these cookies can easily take on any flavor extract or spice for a little flavor variety!
+And just like those recipes, these cookies can easily take on any flavor extract or spice for a little variety!

 We use an almond flour blend to make these gluten free small batch sugar cookies.
 The almond flour makes the cookies soft and tender, and the other blend of flours will make sure the cookies hold their shape.